anbox-cloud/discourse-docs/ref/ams-configuration.tmpl.md

 The AV1 software encoder is disabled by default but can be enabled with the `experimental.force_av1_software_encoding` feature flag.
 To transcode the video stream encoded in AV1 codec, all clients must support AV1 decoding.

-Once set, this feature flag will be considered by all newly launched containers.
+Once set, this feature flag will be considered by all newly launched instances.

 #### Development settings